NERC-CEH/catalogue/README.markdown

         bundle exec rake chrome_spec

-* Sit back and watch your chrome instance run through your test suite
+* Sit back and wait for the results of your test suite

-### Running the tests headlessly

-If you want to execute the tests within xvfb, then use the **headless** rake task.
-Chrome and firefox will be started up inside xvfb.
-Obviously your box will need to have xvfb installed.
-The default rake task will start in headless mode.

-        bundle exec rake headless chrome_spec